neu-se/CS4910-7580-Spring-2023/assessments.md

 * Receive a *Check -* on participation if at least 12/14 Check-'s, Check's or Check+'s throughout the semester.

 Note that this policy allows you to entirely miss up to two weeks of participation, with no penalty on your final grade.

+### Remote Participation
+If you are registered for an on-the-ground section are not able to attend in person (for any reason), please contact your instructor at least 12 hours in advance of the scheduled class (no need to share a specific reason or photo of a COVID test).
+Please, note that we are not well-equipped to offer a symmetrical experience for remote attendance and in-person attendance, and do not consider joining remotely as a perfect substitute, but rather an improvement over missing class entirely.
+No student should expect to have this accomodation granted more than three times during the semester.

 ## Reflection Paper
 The goal of the reflection paper is for you to select a topic of particular personal interest, identify four research articles (that are not required readings for this course), read them, and organize your reaction to the topic in a *reflection paper*.
 The reflection paper provides you to an opportunity to apply critical reasoning skills in the context of the research papers that we discuss in class, and to dig deeper into a topic of your own particular interest.
 The expected length of the reflection paper is roughly 2,500 words.
 The paper will be accompanied by a presentation.